anupam-kumar-krishnan/Namaste-JavaScript/Ep.10 Closures in JS 🔥.md

 - Here comes _**Closure**_ into picture.
 - Functions are so beautiful that when they are returned from another function, they still maintains their _**Lexical Scope.**_ They remember where they were actually present.
 - Though, x no longer exists, but still this y() function remembers  it's lexical scope, where it came from.
-It remembers tat there is something a and it has the binding strong their.
+It remembers that there is something a and it has the binding strong their.
 - In Simple words, when you return this y, then not just that function code was returned but a **_Closure_** was returned.
 Closure with **_function_** along with _**it's lexical scope**_ that was **_returned._**

 ## _Corner Cases in Closures_